mightymaxworks/pickleplus/development_framework_v5.0.md

    - Always use `useQuery` with proper query keys for fetching
    - Always use `useMutation` for data modifications
    - Properly invalidate queries with precise query keys after mutations
+   - For critical operations, implement multiple independent cache invalidation strategies
+   - Use predicate-based invalidation to catch all variants of query keys when necessary
+   - Consider both with/without leading slash patterns in API paths for invalidation
+   - Manually trigger immediate refetches for time-critical operations

 2. **API Request Lifecycle**
    - **NEVER directly manipulate response objects**